mystery-z/cli-chat-p2p/README.md

 `cli-chat-p2p` is a completely P2P chat app, written in Ruby (and soon porting to lua).

-In essence, it is a peer-to-peer messaging application using the Ruby language and leveraging the logger, thread, and socket libraries.
+In essence, it is a peer-to-peer messaging application made using the Ruby language and leveraging the logger, thread, and socket libraries.

 ## Skills gained: